 Becoming a skilled tradesperson in the mechanical trades involves becoming an apprentice.
-A trade apprenticeship is a unique training process that combined both education and on site training.
+A trade apprenticeship is a unique training process that combines both education and on site training.
 For most apprenticeship programs you must complete a set number of training hours and courses spread over 4 years.
 Let’s review what’s involved with completing an apprenticeship.

 Find An Employer